 Here in New England, the weather is starting to change from summer to fall (even though Thursday's forecast is 78 degrees!).
 One quick thing to take care of right now is to put away the summer sunblock, bug spray, and other summer cosmetics.

 Round up the all the sunblocks in the house and check them all, tossing any that are nearly gone, nearly expired (or will be by next summer), or just gross from beach sand and grime.

 Do the same with the bug sprays.
 While you're at it, test the sprayers and toss any that are malfunctioning (sprays a little trickle or has to be pumped 10 times before it will spray).

 Gather any other summer cosmetics such as those bottles of ear drying liquid, mosquito bite spray, aloe vera, etc. Check these too to make sure they are full-ish, not expired, and in good condition.

 Put everything worth keeping into gallon-size plastic freezer bags.
 If you don't have much, put it all in one bag.
 If you have a lot, sort it by type and use one bag per type.
 Store the bags near your summer accessories (beach towels, bathing suits) or near your luggage so it'll be handy when you pack for that beach vacation you're taking this winter.
 (You're taking me with you, right?)

 Stainless steel appliances are great looking, except when they get all those smudges and fingerprints on them.
 Instead of buying expensive cleaning products with harsh chemicals, try this easy recipe: mix equal parts rubbing alcohol and baby oil (mineral oil).
-If you can find it, try lavender scented baby oil for a lovely, fresh fragrance.
-Each time you use it, shake it up to mix it and then dab it onto a microfiber or other soft cloth and swipe it across your stainless steel surfaces for an instant clean!
+If you can find it, try lavender scented baby oil for a fresh fragrance.
+Each time you use it, shake it up to mix it (just like salad dressing) and then dab it onto a microfiber or other soft cloth and swipe it across your stainless steel surfaces for an instant clean!